 Language Requirement and

-To fulfill the language requirement at Skidmore College, all students must complete one course in a foreign language-designated course in the Department of World Languages and Literatures or the Department of Classics.
+To fulfill the language requirement at Skidmore College, all students must complete one course in a foreign language-designated course in the Department of World Languages and Literatures or in the Department of Classics.
 There are several ways to place into the correct level of the language you choose to study.
-The course must be appropriate to your level of language expertise as determined below:
+The course must be appropriate to your level of language expertise. as determined below:

 - Students with a minimum of one year of prior language study are excluded from taking a 101 course in that language and need to use one of the placement guides below or start a new language.
 To enroll in WLF or WLS 101, you must send an email to the instructor explaining that you have not previously studied the language .
 This information will be verified by the Registrar.

 - Students with a score of 3 or higher on an AP test should enroll in courses above the 203 level.

 - Students who have taken the SAT II exam for a foreign language should refer to the chart below for placement information.

 - Students who have not taken an AP or SAT II exam and who plan to continue previous study of French, German, Italian, or Spanish must take the web-based placement exam (WEBCAPE).
 See the instructions below.

 - Students with previous experience with Chinese or Japanese are placed based on their written level of competency and on their oral proficiency.
 Students will submit writing samples or take an in-person placement exam.
 There is an oral assessment to confirm placement at the beginning of the semester.

 In all cases, it is ultimately the professor who determines a student’s appropriate language level.

 Placement determined by an SAT II Exam: If you have taken the SAT II exam for a language, use the following guidelines for placement: